OpenSC/engine_pkcs11/README.md

 * **QUIET**: Do not print additional details
 * **LOAD_CERT_CTRL**: Load a certificate from token

-An example code snippet setting specific module is shown below..
+An example code snippet setting specific module is shown below.

 ```
 ENGINE_ctrl_cmd(engine, "MODULE_PATH",
 		0, "/path/to/pkcs11module.so", NULL, 1);
 ```

-## p11-kit

-No action is required to load modules enabled in p11-kit.
-In that case objects must be referred to, using the PKCS #11 URL.
+In systems with p11-kit, if this engine control is not called engine_pkcs11 defaults to loading the p11-kit proxy module.

 # Developer information